cubefs/cubefs/docs/source/deploy/upgrade.md

 :::

 ## Get Binary
-+ Get the binary of the specified version.
-Obtain the code of the specified version from https://github.com/cubeFS/cubefs/releases, and compile to generate the binary.
++ Obtain the code of the specified version from https://github.com/cubeFS/cubefs/releases, and compile to generate the binary.

 ## Freeze the Cluster